Peter-Kahl/The-Fiduciary-Mind/README.md

 ### Phenomenology and Epistemic Psychology

-_Part II of The Fiduciary Architecture of Mind_
+_Part II of the research series The Fiduciary Architecture of Mind_

 ---